One-and-One Count (Slow-Pitch)

 Does every slow-pitch league use the 1-1 starting count?

-No — it is common but not universal; some leagues still start every at-bat at 0-0, so hitters should confirm the starting count with their specific league before the season.
+No. It is common but not universal.
+Some leagues still start every at-bat at 0-0.
+As a result, hitters should confirm the starting count with their specific league before the season.

 Related terms